 Flare-it

-Flare-it was written to incorporate all the finding of my experiments into flared ports performance.
-It provides an easy way to determine what sized port / flare combination will be required to ensure that your ports are noise free.
+Flare-it was written to incorporate all the finding of the experiments into flared ports performance.
+It provides an easy way to determine what sized port / flare combination will be required to ensure that your ports are noise free

 Simple mode